-- In a medium saucepan, add in the heavy cream, milk, sugar and tea bags.
+- In a medium saucepan, add the heavy cream, milk, sugar, and tea bags.
 Place over medium heat and let come up to a simmer.
 Let simmer for 3 minutes.
 Stir occasionally.

 - Remove tea bags from the cream mixture.
 Give it a squeeze to get all the cream and flavor out of the tea bag first.

 - Add about ½ cup of the hot cream into the egg yolks and whisk constantly until incorporated.